aikazu/palworld-autorestart-notify/README.md

-# Palworld Server Restart and Notification Script
+# Automate Palword Server Restart With Discord Notification

 This bash script automates periodic restarts of a Palworld dedicated server on `LINUX` and sends Discord notifications about these restarts.